httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   sha
   : * Description:  The SHA-1 algorithm [RFC3174].
 The output of this
       algorithm is encoded using the base64 encoding  [RFC4648].
-      The "sha" algorithm MUST NOT be used as it's now vulnerable to collision attacks [IACR-2020-014].
+      This digest-algorithm MUST NOT be used as it's now vulnerable to collision attacks [IACR-2020-014].
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.
     * Status: deprecated